-- comply with regulatory requirements as a taxpayer in all markets (both domestic and offshore) in which AustralianSuper invests; and - maximise after-tax returns to members.
+- comply with regulatory requirements as a taxpayer in all markets (both domestic and offshore) in which AustralianSuper invests: and - maximise after-tax returns to members.

 Achievement of this objective requires the Fund to maintain a high standard of integrity in managing its overall tax position.
-This means that AustralianSuper acts as a responsible taxpayer, is a good global corporate citizen, builds constructive relationships with tax authorities, and adopts tax positions that are sustainable over the long term for members.
+This means that AustralianSuper acts as a responsible taxpayer, is a good global corporate citizen, builds constructive relationships with tax authorities, and adopts tax positions that are sustainable over the long term for our members.

-Pursuit of this objective is achieved via adherence to the following key tax principles:
+Pursuit of this objective is achieved, and AustralianSuper's approach to tax planning is governed, via adherence to the following Key Tax Principles:

-- AustralianSuper has close regard to appropriate available guidance established by tax authorities and international organisations such as the OECD; - AustralianSuper fosters an open, honest and collaborative approach with all tax authorities, and does not tolerate any practices that rely on secrecy or concealment of any information from any tax authorities; - AustralianSuper seeks to leverage its 'good standing' with revenue authorities and policy makers to influence positive tax settings that benefit members; - AustralianSuper strives to comply with both the letter and 'spirit' of tax laws in all jurisdictions in which it invests: - AustralianSuper does not transact or structure in a way that produces tax results that are inconsistent with the underlying economic consequences of the relevant transaction, unless there is specific legislation designed to provide such a result; and - AustralianSuper makes timely payment of all required tax liabilities.
+- AustralianSuper has close regard to appropriate available guidance established by tax authorities and international organisations such as the OECD; - AustralianSuper fosters an open, honest and collaborative approach with all tax authorities, and does not tolerate any practices that rely on secrecy or concealment of any information from any tax authorities; - AustralianSuper seeks to leverage its 'good standing' with revenue authorities and policy makers to influence positive tax settings that benefit members; - AustralianSuper strives to comply with both the letter and 'spirit' of tax laws in all jurisdictions in which it invests and operates; - AustralianSuper does not transact or structure in a way that produces tax results that are inconsistent with the underlying economic consequences of the relevant transaction, unless there is specific legislation designed to provide such a result; and - AustralianSuper makes timely payment of all required tax liabilities.